DanielaValentino/GitProject/README.md

 - mkdir
 >This command creates a new directory. *Ex.* mkdir example.

-- git rm
+- git rm -namefile-
 >Is used to remove a file from the staging area and working directory. *Ex.* git rm example

-- cd
+- cd -namedirectory-
 >With this command you can enter to a directory. *Ex.* cd example.

 - cd ..